 Below is a list of potential negative impacts.
-This Note that this is not an exhaustive list.
+This is not an exhaustive list.

-- Increased difficulty in street crossing caused by increased roadway width, increased traffic speed, wider turning radii, or other elements that negatively impact pedestrian access. - Increased noise. - Decreased pedestrian access through sidewalk removal / narrowing, placement of barriers along the walking path, increase in auto-oriented curb cuts, etc. - Project elements that are detrimental to location-based air quality by increasing stop/start activity at intersections, creating vehicle idling areas, directing an increased number of vehicles to a particular point, etc. - Increased speed and/or "cut-through" traffic. - Removed or diminished safe bicycle access. - Inclusion of some other barrier to access to jobs and other destinations.
+- Decreased pedestrian access through sidewalk removal / narrowing, placement of barriers along the walking path, increase in auto-oriented curb cuts, etc. - Increased speed and/or "cut-through" traffic. - Removed or diminished safe bicycle access. - Inclusion of some other barrier to access to jobs and other destinations.